zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/destinationtablename-property-must-be-set.md

      <h3 class="card-title">Cause</h3>
 This error can be caused for the following reasons:

-- You never provided any value to the DestinationTableName property (The default value = empty)
-- You provided an empty string value has been provided to the DestinationTableName property
+-You never provided any value to the DestinationTableName property (The default value = empty) -You provided an empty string value has been provided to the DestinationTableName property

   </div>
   <div class="card-block">
      <h3 class="card-title">Fix</h3>
 The fix:

-- ENSURE the destination table name exist.
-Make a SELECT * FROM [TheDestinationTable] in SSMS
-- ENSURE the user have right.
+-ENSURE the destination table name exist.
+Make a SELECT * FROM [TheDestinationTable] in SSMS -ENSURE the user have right.
 Log with the user information into SSMS and make the SELECT * FROM [TheDestinationTable]

   </div>